 ThermoGIS is a public, web-based geographical information system with the main goal of supporting companies and the government to develop geothermal energy in the Netherlands.
 TNO used the abundance of available subsurface data and its broad knowledge of the Dutch subsurface to create ThermoGIS.

 ThermoGIS provides depth, thickness, porosity and permeability maps of many potential aquifers in the Netherlands.
 Geothermal performance maps are calculated with the use of an integrated, stochastic, techno-economic performance module.
-The most important outputs of ThermoGIS are geothermal potential maps of the Netherlands that can be viewed in the Map viewer (for assistance with the map viewer, check out the Tips & tricks page).
+The most important outputs of ThermoGIS are geothermal potential maps of the Netherlands that can be viewed in the Map viewer (Map viewer information).
 On the Calculation tab within the Map viewer, the performance calculation can be rerun for a specific location, and the key parameter values can be altered by the user.

 The data that can be retrieved from ThermoGIS provides a first quick overview of the geothermal potential for any location.
 It has to be stressed, though, that the maps are based on regional geological interpretations.
 Therefore a more in-depth local geological and economic feasibility study has to be carried out for future development.
 Furthermore, some aquifers were not mapped in ThermoGIS due to insufficient data.

 New borehole data become available every year.
 New data may provide new insights in the reservoir properties and therefore affect current maps in ThermoGIS.
 ThermoGIS will be updated regularly when new data is available.
 This means that multiple versions exist.